adonis107/RL-MFC-TransportREINFORCE/README.md

-# Mean-field control with transport-randomized policy gradients
+# Randomized transport maps for model-free policy-gradient mean-field control

 Code for the mean-field control experiments comparing: